Solving Dry Rot Issues In Your Home — Permanently!

 Indiana Foundation Service can help you eliminate dry rot problems at their source.
 We can dry your basement or crawl space, eliminate flooding problems, and seal out humidity.

-This not only eliminates dry rot problems, but also creates an environment that is inhospitable to mold, wet rot, and mildew, while helping to keep out termites, carpenter ants, cockroaches, crickets, and other household pests.
+This not only eliminates dry rot problems, but also creates an environment that is inhospitable to mold, wet rot, and mildew, as well as termites, carpenter ants, cockroaches, crickets, and other household pests.
 Crawl space sealing products can also do double duty as insulation, providing you with added energy efficiency.

 We offer FREE, no-obligation dry basement and crawl space quotes in our service area.
 We can answer all your questions and point out the sources of humidity and moisture in your home.